jansombrero/live-odds/README.md

 You can run all the tests (Unit and Integration) via the command `mvn clean verify`.
 It will generate a coverage report in “target/site/jacoco-unit-test-coverage-report” for the UnitTest.

+### Note
+Currently integration test are excluded from code coverage.
+One integration test is added as an example how this service can be injected to the REST API.